Sums-of-Products/gibby/README.md

 - [New Edge Reversal](https://link.springer.com/article/10.1007/s10994-008-5057-7) **(REV)**
 - [Markov Blanket Resampling](https://jmlr.org/papers/v17/su16a.html) **(MBR)**

-Additionally, a **pruning technique** can be integrated to discard low-scoring parent sets, when local scores are computed.
+Additionally, a **pruning technique** can be integrated to discard low-scoring parent sets when local scores are computed.

 ## Input